JaafarAlMuallim/Senior-Project/README.md

 ## Get started

+1. Use Node LTS Version, Basic Docker File is included for development.

-1. Install dependencies using npm, yarn or pnpm
+2. Install dependencies using npm, yarn or pnpm

    ```bash
    npm install